 Frontierland

-Don’t forget about Frontierland, where two attractions in the land are easily a highlight at Disneyland Paris.
+Don’t forget about Frontierland, where two attractions in the land are easily the highlights at Disneyland Paris.
 The first is Big Thunder Mountain Railroad, which is a similar experience to the rollercoaster of the same name at Disneyland Park in Anaheim, California, and Magic Kingdom in Orlando, Florida.
-The second attraction is one of the most unique at the park, Phantom Manor, akin to Haunted Mansion, but interweaves the story of Thunder Mountain and Frontierland together.
+The second attraction is one of the most unique at the park, Phantom Manor, akin to the Haunted Mansion, but it interweaves the stories of Thunder Mountain and Frontierland.
 I highly suggest making Frontierland a priority while visiting Disneyland Paris.

 Fantasyland